-How to Win Your Claim Against the Insurance Company
+How To Win Your Claim Against The Insurance Company

 Hopefully, it doesn’t come as a shock to you, but Hawaii Insurance Companies are private businesses.
 As such, they are driven by only one thing: PROFITS.
 So, it should not come as a surprise to you when you find out that your insurance company isn’t eager to write checks to you when you submit a claim.
-In fact, they are very good at figuring out ways to not write checks.
+In fact, they are very good at figuring out ways not to write checks.
 They would rather pay their adjustors a lot of money so that they work hard to avoid having to pay out when a claim is made.
 We’ll discuss ways in which you can fight back to make sure your insurance company does what they are supposed to do.

 Let’s first discuss some of the tactics they use to deny claims.
-When you’re injured in an auto accident you will automatically have $10,000 in insurance benefits for your medical bills.
+When you’re injured in an auto accident, you will automatically have $10,000 in insurance benefits for your medical bills.
 This is the minimum amount required by law in Hawaii.
 This coverage is known as “No-Fault Insurance” or “Personal Injury Protection”.
 Under the law, the insurance companies only have to pay for medical bills that are “reasonable” and “related” to your injuries from the accident.
 As soon as you file the claim with the insurance company, the adjuster will call you wanting to take your recorded statement as soon as possible.
 There are several reasons why they want to take your statement ASAP.
 The first reason is that many injuries don’t show up for a day or two after the accident.
 Strained and sprained muscles don’t usually manifest their injuries for a day or two.
-Many people think that they are fine the first day but then wake up the next day in a lot of pain.
+Many people think that they are fine the first day but then wake up the next day in much pain.
 This is why the insurance adjuster will want to take your recorded statement as quickly as possible before the injuries have manifested themselves.

 As stated above, insurance companies only have to pay for injuries that are related to the accident.
 Therefore, if they take your statement on day one and you don’t mention an injury, then don’t expect them to pay for the treatment for that injury when it shows up in a day or two.
-For this reason, we recommend that you wait for a few days to give a recorded statement to the insurance adjustor.
+For this reason, we recommend that you wait for a few days to give a recorded statement to the insurance adjuster.
 Preferably, you will hire a lawyer before you talk to the insurance company so that he can advise you on the best way to approach the recorded statement.

-When it comes to the recorded statement, the best advice we can give to clients is to be absolutely sure that they include every single injury no matter how big or small.
+When it comes to the recorded statement, the best advice we can give to clients is to be sure that they include every single injury, no matter how big or small.
 Be as specific as possible with your injuries.
-For example, if you say that your upper back hurts then don’t expect the insurance company to pay for treatment for your middle or lower back.
+For example, if you say that your upper back hurts, then don’t expect the insurance company to pay for treatment for your middle or lower back.
 If you only say that your pelvis hurts, don’t expect them to pay for treatment for your hip.
 Yes, this sounds ridiculous, but these exact situations have actually happened.

 The relationship between you and your insurance company is known as a first-party relationship.
 It’s based on the insurance contract between you and them.
-You freely entered into this contract and there are many things that you agreed to in the contract.
+You freely entered into this contract, and there are many things that you agreed to in the contract.
 One thing that you agreed to is to cooperate fully when they are evaluating your claim.
 Therefore, if they want to take your statement, you have to comply.
 Another much more intrusive thing they can ask of you is to submit to an independent medical exam.
 If you are receiving a lot of treatment and your insurance company is paying a lot of bills, they will certainly try to get out of continuing to pay for continued treatment.
 One way for them to do this is to have you undergo an independent medical exam.
 This is an exam with a doctor that they have chosen and that they pay for.
 Almost all independent medical exams have the same result.
-Nearly every time the doctor will say that you don’t need any more treatment.
+Nearly every time, the doctor will say that you don’t need any more treatment.

 It doesn’t take a genius to figure out why these doctors almost always come to the conclusion that the insurance company wants them to.
-Simply put: the insurance company is paying for the exams and if the doctors don’t tell the insurance companies what they want, then they won’t be hired for future exams.
+Simply put: the insurance company is paying for the exams, and if the doctors don’t tell the insurance companies what they want, then they won’t be hired for future exams.

-Every once in a while we do come across an honest doctor who comes back with an honest evaluation of the client’s need for continued medical care.
+Every once in a while, we do come across an honest doctor who comes back with an honest evaluation of the client’s need for continued medical care.
 Sadly, these occurrences are rare.